YEARS LATER, I pulled into a hospital car park with a poem on my mind.

 Lately one line in particular had been talking: take kindly the counsel of the years, gracefully surrendering the things of youth.

-I didn't know how you did that - surrender the things you love.
+I didn't know how you did that - surrendered the things you love.

-The dance scene is many things, but mainly a movement of youth.
+The dance scene was many things, but mostly a movement of youth.
 From the moment you discover it, certain in your conviction it is important and it means something, the sand starts, flows.
 You have many years - good years, glad years - but time passes and you age and the dance scene stays the same.

 And then one day you wake and you are attending engagements and thirtieth birthday parties, not twenty-firsts or farewells for mates off travelling.

 An aficionado now, you know the good electronica, have a visceral dislike for the cheese and the tossers it attracts, yet jaded, also, and even in the better clubs of the deeper underground, the kiddies, with their exuberant first-time-on-drugs ways, begin to annoy.

 No, you don't want a massage.
 No, you don't sell pills.
 No, you don't need a huff from their just used nasal inhaler.
 You believe, truly, the scene was better, less mainstream, more real when you were their age.